binaryphile/sorta/README.md

 named one function to import, it doesn't mean you won't get others as well in the bargain.
-Still, you're usually keeping your namespace cleaner than it would have been if you had imported the entirety of a library where you're only concerned with a handful of functions.
+Still, you're usually keeping your namespace cleaner than it would have been if you had imported the entirety of a library that only had a handful of functions in which you were actually interested.

   [dynamic scoping]: https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scoping_vs._dynamic_scoping